luiswirth/bsc-thesis/src/matter.typ

 We implement two methods to compute both the intrinsic dimension $n$, which is one less the number of vertices and the ambient dimension $N$ of the global coordinates.
-A special and particulary simple case is when intrinsic dimension and ambient dimension match up $n=N$.
+A special and particularly simple case is when intrinsic dimension and ambient dimension match up $n=N$.
 ```rust
 pub type Dim = usize;